neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 Optional: PyEMF
 =======================

-[PyEMF]_ is needed to export figures to the windows meta fileformat (WMF/EMF).
+[PyEMF]_ is needed to export figures to the windows meta file format (WMF/EMF).
 EMF is a vector graphics format and can be imported in different Office software including LibreOffice.
 To install it, do:

 ::